Giovanni Gronchi: President (1955–1962)

+President Giovanni Gronchi (right) during a visit of US President Dwight Eisenhower in 1959; Gronchi's wife Carla Bissatini stands on the far left.

 In 1955 Luigi Einaudi's term as first President of the Italian Republic came to an end, and Parliament had to choose his successor.
 The new Secretary of the DC, Amintore Fanfani, was promoting the liberal Cesare Merzagora for the job, who was then president of the Senate.
 However, the right-wing of the party – led by Giuseppe Pella, Guido Gonella, Salvatore Scoca and Giulio Andreotti – joined hands with the trade-unionist left – led by Giovanni Pastore, Giorgio Bo and Achille Marazza – in an "uprising" against the party leadership, in order to get Gronchi ("Parliament's man") elected instead.
 The move had the support of the Communist and Socialist parties, and also of the monarchic and neo-fascist right.
 After a bitter battle and the final crumbling of the centrist front, on 29 April 1955 Gronchi was elected President of the Republic with 658 votes out of 883.
 He was the first Catholic politician to become Head of the Italian State.

 His period in office lasted until 1962.
 It was marked by the ambition to bring about a gradual "opening to the left", whereby the Socialists and the Communist Party would be brought back into the national government, and Italy would abandon NATO, becoming a non-aligned country.
 There was however stiff parliamentary opposition to this project, particularly by the small Italian Liberal Party, which was deemed a necessary ingredient of any viable majority.